ChrisEwert/cookbook/README.md

 ## DataHandler List
 * UserDataHandler: manages the connection to the file that stores the Users (db/users.json)
 * RecipeDataHandler: manages the connection to the file that stores the Recipes (db/recipes.json)
+* RatingDataHandler: manages the connection to the file that stores the Ratings (db/ratings.json)